 Humanities research at Freie Universität has a breadth and diversity unparalleled in Germany.
-The central hub of the many departments and activities is the Dahlem Humanities Center, which creates interdisciplinary networks and promotes the emergence of new research initiatives.
+Founded in 2007 with a mission to create interdisciplinary networks, the Dahlem Humanities Center is the central hub of the many departments and activities.

-The trends, tendencies, and theories that determine the directions taken by research are analyzed at DHC and presented at a variety of events.
+Researchers at DHC analyze the trends, tendencies, and theories that determine the directions taken by research, presenting their findings at a variety of events.
 DHC makes current topics and research findings in the humanities a subject of public debate.

 The Dahlem Humanities Center, founded in 2007, is one of five Focus Areas at Freie Universität.
 It offers a platform for dialogue for the over 600 researchers working in the different fields and institutes of the humanities at Freie Universität as well as for researchers at the other humanities institutions in the Berlin-Brandenburg region.

 Cooperation with non-university research organizations, cultural institutions, and the humanities centers at leading universities around the world promise to generate important new impulses for humanities research in Berlin.
 With idea competitions and fellowships the Dahlem Humanities Center provides incentives to develop new individual and collaborative research projects as well as advice and seed money for promising new projects.

 Since 2010 the DHC has been co-funded by the German Federal Ministry of Education and Research as a pilot project.